JapSeyz/dot-migrations/README.md

 To run any of them simply run php dot <command>.
 Dot kernel will take care of the rest, putting the files in the right directory etc.
-Settings can be found in the migrations.global.php.dist and should be configred properly already, but the settings can be customised to fit your project.
+Settings can be found in the `migrations.php.dist`.

-The package also exposes a single method, the ```config()``` method, which allows you to grab any config key/value, before it enters the global configuration, thus you don't need a factory to grab it.
+The package also exposes a single method, the `config()` method, which allows you to grab any config key/value, before it enters the global configuration, thus you don't need a factory to grab it.
 This method play an important role i not duplicating config values.

+### Installation

+1) Installing is extremely easy, all you have to do it copy the `migrations.php.dist` file to the `/config` folder and remove the .dist ending.
+(You may here edit the options to fit your project, but the standard setup should fit almost any needs).

+2) After that is done, you open up `/config/config.php` and add `\Dot\Migrations\ConfigProvider::class,` to the `$aggregator` array.

+3) That's it, all you have to do now is run `composer dump-autoload` and enjoy access to migrations and seeders, all you have to do is run `php dot`

+### Troubleshooting

+##### The migrations commands does not show up, what do I do?
+If you've follow the installation, but no commands show up, try deleting `/data/config-cache.php` and running `php dot` again.